princenchiba/HOW-TO-CREATE-RESTful-API/ReadMe.md

 </br>

-Step 4: Testing your API with Postman
+Step 4: Test your API with Postman

 1. Open Postman and create a new request by clicking on the "New" button in the top left corner and selecting "Request".